umeshola/Visible_tasks/README.md

 npm install
 yarn start or npm start
 ```
-#About the Project
+###About the Project

-This is a project that demonstrates how to work with a blockchain network and how to connect contracts with React.
+This is a project that demonstrates how to work with a blockchain network and how to connect contracts with React

-#Private Todos
+###Private Todos
-These todos are related to each account address and are only visible to the user who created them.
+These todos are related to each account address and are only visible to the user who created them
-#Public Todos
+###Public Todos
-These todos are visible to everyone using the network.
+These todos are visible to everyone using the network